lovelysystems/copy-on-write/README.md

 - when a folder in the source directories is renamed a folder with the mapped name will not be created in target immediately.

   * On restart, the new folder and existing files will be copied.
-  * Howevers, the old folder in target will still exist (not get removed/renamed)
+  * However, the old folder in target will still exist (not get removed/renamed)

 - on linux test.sh needs to be run as root user (or docker/docker-compose configured to run with the current user)